TIGRLab/tigrlab.github.io/_posts/database/2016-01-01-xnat-connecting.md

 Our XNAT database can be accessed using your web browser at [http://da55.pet.utoronto.ca:5004](http://da55.pet.utoronto.ca:5004).

-If you do not yet have a username and password, please contact [mailto:tigrlab@camh.ca](tigrlab@camh.ca).
+If you do not yet have a username and password, please contact [tigrlab@camh.ca](mailto:tigrlab@camh.ca).

 Please note **we currently support only Firefox, Google Chrome, and Safari**.
 Our users have had trouble with Internet Explorer and we do not recommend you use this browser.